 A relatively newer process that uses magnetic waves to treat severe depression.

-Regular exercise, a healthy diet, and meditation also helps in combating bipolar disorder.
+Regular exercise, a healthy diet, and meditation help combat bipolar Disorder.

 What is Bipolar II Disorder?

 With similar mood swings, Bipolar II Disorder is almost the same as Bipolar I Disorder.
-However, the extremes are tad moderate in comparison to Bipolar I Disorder.
+However, the extremes are slightly moderate compared to Bipolar I Disorder.
 The reduced elevated mood episodes are called hypomanic episodes or hypomania.
-Most individuals who suffer from this disorder experience more and prolonged periods of depression called Manic Depression.
+Most individuals who suffer from this Disorder experience more prolonged periods of depression called Manic Depression.

 Symptoms of Bipolar II Disorder